openebs/openebs/documentation/source/getting_started/quick_install.rst

 Run the following commands at the command prompt to run OpenEBS operator.

-   1.  kubectl create/apply -f openebs-operator.yaml
+   1.  kubectl apply -f openebs-operator.yaml
-   2.  kubectl create/apply -f openebs-storageclasses.yaml
+   2.  kubectl apply -f openebs-storageclasses.yaml

 **See Also:**